xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+   -- enh (dkulp)   Add ability to specify starting location and direction for circle model -- enh (keith)   Add ability to manual edit effect timing - right click on an effect to access it -- bug (keith)   Fix model group panel no longer to able to repeatedly add/remove models using button -- bug (keith)   Fix scheduler does not properly restore from an interrupted schedule -- bug (keith)   When adding timing tracks only add them to master + current view -- bug (keith)   Fix some drag and drop anomalies on display elements -- bug (keith)   Add some SDL logging to track down OSX audio not playing bug -- enh (keith)   Fine tune AC UI ... try to make it more intuitive -- bug (keith)   Fix handling of expansion boards on the falcon -- enh (keith)   Allow AC sequencing on nodes
+   -- enh (keith)   Some check sequence additions
-   -- enh (dkulp)   Add ability to specify starting location and direction for circle model 2017.22  Aug 06, 2017
+   -- bug (keith)   Fix model rename breaks submodels 2017.22  Aug 06, 2017
    -- bug (gil)     Fix timeline display for sequences greater than an hour.
 Fixes #811.
    -- bug (dan)     Prevent a GIF with 0 frame time hanging xlights